carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 > *S. thermophilus'*s tRNAs.
 This file must contain the same headers as the original
 > TSV file, followed by the rows that correspond to tRNAs.
 >
-> Complete the following sequence of commands to perform this actions:
+> Complete the following sequence of commands to perform these actions:
 >
 > ~~~
-> $ prokka --outdir thermophilusLMG18311_prokka --prefix thermophilusLMG18311.prokka ../../data/thermophilusLMG18311/__________ --kingdom Bacteria --genus Streptococcus --species thermophilus --usegenus --addgenes
+> $ prokka --outdir thermophilusLMG18311_prokka --prefix thermophilusLMG18311_prokka ../../data/thermophilusLMG18311/__________ --kingdom Bacteria --genus Streptococcus --species thermophilus --usegenus --addgenes
 > ~~~
 > {: .language-bash}
 >